Beautiful soft lips are all over social media. A natural fuller pout can make you look and feel more youthful and attractive.

 Like dermal fillers, it’s best to avoid alcohol for 24 hours after anti-wrinkle injections.
 Alcohol thins the blood and causes the blood vessels to dilate, increasing the risk of bruising and swelling.

-Avoiding alcohol can help you to achieve optimal treatment results in the fastest time possible.
+Avoiding alcohol can help you achieve optimal treatment results in the fastest time possible.
 You can enjoy your new look rather than waiting for bruising and swelling to subside.
 We recommend avoiding alcohol for 24 hours before and after anti-wrinkle injections.

 Can You Eat After Lip Fillers?